-The NCJLA follows US Lacrosse Women’s Rules, which apply to the youth and high school levels.
+The NCJLA follows US Lacrosse and NFHS Women’s Rules, which apply to the youth and high school levels.
 The NCJLA annually reviews rules and makes modifications for youth level league play.

 Girls rules by division

 Girls field diagrams To be updated for new age groups